-Use the first couple hours of your day intentionally, such as for exercising, meditating, preparing a healthy meal, or tackling the most important task of the day.
+Use the first couple hours of your day intentionally, such as for exercising, meditating, journaling, preparing a healthy meal, or tackling the most important task of the day.
 This sets you up for success by putting you in the right headspace.
 For instance, some experts believe that people who wake up early are often more goal-oriented and benefit from more confidence due to having greater self-discipline.

 6. Restock Your Medicine Cabinet

 Whether you're dealing with bug bites, poison ivy or sunburns, these natural remedies should be apart of your summer self care routine:

 Aloe vera for dry or damaged skin— Aloe is useful for many types of skin sensitivities and reactions because it promotes healthy collagen within your skin, which assists in healing wounds and boosting skin elasticity.
 Either cut a fresh piece of aloe vera leaf and squeeze out the gel to slather on your skin, or purchase pure aloe vera which should be applied to clean, dry skin.